 |1.||All references to per-share amounts pertain to diluted net income per share.|

-|2.||See reconciliation and description of non-IFRS measures in the attached section titled "Selected Non-IFRS Financial Measures and Reconciliations.”|
+|3.||See reconciliation and description of non-IFRS measures in the attached section titled "Selected Non-IFRS Financial Measures and Reconciliations and Supplemental Information."|

 PotashCorp is the world’s largest crop nutrient company and plays an integral role in global food production.
 The company produces the three essential nutrients required to help farmers grow healthier, more abundant crops.
 With global population rising and diets improving in developing countries, these nutrients offer a responsible and practical solution to meeting the long-term demand for food.
-PotashCorp is the largest producer, by capacity, of potash and third largest producer of nitrogen and phosphate.
+PotashCorp is the largest producer, by capacity, of potash and one of the largest producers of nitrogen and phosphate.
 While agriculture is its primary market, the company also produces products for animal nutrition and industrial uses.
 Common shares of Potash Corporation of Saskatchewan Inc. are listed on the Toronto Stock Exchange and the New York Stock Exchange.

 For further information please contact:

-Vice President, Investor and Public Relations
+Senior Vice President, Investor and Public Relations

 Phone: (306) 933-8521

 Phone: (306) 933-8849

 Fax: (306) 933-8844